fstrauf/txApp/posts/budgeting-apps-nz-privacy-guide-2025.md

 ## The Google Sheets Alternative: Your Data, Your Rules

 Here's the approach I recommend to most people: build your own system using Google Sheets.
+Our [free Financial Freedom Spreadsheet is a perfect example of a powerful, private system](/fuck-you-money-sheet) you can own completely.

 Before you roll your eyes thinking "that sounds complicated," consider this: **you already understand money better than any app does**.
 You know whether that $47 charge was groceries or eating out.
 You know whether that insurance payment happens monthly or annually.